Abandoned & Little-Known Airfields:

-The earliest photo which has been located of the Phenix City Airport was a 2/12/51 USGS aerial view.
+The earliest depiction which has been located of Phenix City Airport was a 1949 aerial view (courtesy of Rob Grant).

 Phenix City Airport was still labeled on the 1968 USGS topo map, even though it had evidently already been closed for at least 6 years by that point.